fastforwardlabs/mdff15-meta-learning-report/src/01-intro.md

+In early spring of 2019, we researched approaches that would allow a machine learning practitioner to perform supervised learning with only a limited number of examples available during training.
+This search led us to a new paradigm: meta-learning, in which an algorithm not only learns from a handful of examples, but also learns to classify novel classes during model inference.
+We decided to focus our research report—[Learning with Limited Labeled Data](https://blog.fastforwardlabs.com/2019/04/02/a-guide-to-learning-with-limited-labeled-data.html)—on active learning for deep neural networks, but we were both intrigued and fascinated with meta-learning as an emerging capability.
+This article is an attempt to throw some light on the great work that’s been done in this area so far.

 ## Introduction

 Humans have an innate ability to learn new skills quickly.
 For example, we can look at one instance of a knife and be able to discriminate all knives from other cutlery items, like spoons and forks.
 Our ability to learn new skills and adapt to new environments quickly (based on only a few experiences or demonstrations) is not just limited to identifying new objects, learning a new language, or figuring out how to use a new tool;  our capabilities are much more varied.
 In contrast, machines—especially deep learning algorithms—typically learn quite differently.
 They require vast amounts of data and compute and may yet struggle to generalize.
 The reason humans are successful in adapting and learning quickly is that they leverage knowledge acquired from prior experience to solve novel tasks.
 In a similar fashion, meta-learning leverages previous knowledge acquired from data to solve novel tasks quickly and more efficiently.